laminas/laminas-filter/docs/book/writing-filters.md

 # Writing Filters

-`Zend\Filter` supplies a set of commonly needed filters, but developers will often need to write custom filters for their particular use cases.
-You can do so by writing classes that implement `Zend\Filter\FilterInterface`, which defines a single method, `filter()`.
+`Laminas\Filter` supplies a set of commonly needed filters, but developers will often need to write custom filters for their particular use cases.
+You can do so by writing classes that implement `Laminas\Filter\FilterInterface`, which defines a single method, `filter()`.

 ## Example